ballerina-platform/ballerina-dev-website/spec.md

 | 2019R3 | 2019-09-07 | Stable release used as the basis for jBallerina 1.0.0 implementation.
 Mostly a cleanup from 2019R2 | <a target="_blank" href="/spec/lang/2019R3/">Read</a> |
 | 2019R2 | 2019-07-01 | Major revised edition of the language | <a target="_blank" href="/spec/lang/2019R2/">Read</a> |
 | 2019R1 | 2019-05-01 | First release with new versioning scheme with significant revisions | <a target="_blank" href="/spec/lang/2019R1/">Read</a> |

+### Master language specification

+For the current state of the language specification of the the Ballerina Swan Lake release, see the [master language specification](https://ballerina.io/spec/lang/master/).

+### Draft language specification

+For the draft language specification of the Ballerina Swan Lake release, see the [draft language specification](https://ballerina.io/spec/lang/draft/).

 ### Proposals for improvements/enhancements